quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 Ok, that's a decent amount of code, but hopefully the inline comments help.
 Here is some documentation to help on top of that:
 * [`?`](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html#a-shortcut-for-propagating-errors-the--operator)
-	* This is the preferred method of error propagation in Rust
+	* The ? operator is the preferred method of error propagation in Rust
 	* Note that, since we have `impl From<io::Error> for model::Error` we can automatically convert from an `io::Error` to our `model::Error`
 * [`fs::read_dir`](https://doc.rust-lang.org/std/fs/fn.read_dir.html)
 	* This documents how it returns a `Result<fs::ReadDir, io::Error>`